Weeks:

 Discussion Questions for the week:

-- The discussion in the first part
+- The discussion in the first part of this

-reading of Buber.
-You can also use your study questions as jumping
+You can also use your study questions as jumping off points for class

-off points for class discussion.
-These discussions should be completed
+discussion.
+These discussions should be completed by Saturday evening

-by Saturday evening or Sunday morning.
+or Sunday morning.

-- The second half of the week will
+- The second half of the week will be devoted

-discussion questions.
-(I'll
+questions.
+(I'll post

 Final exam: